-Computations with whole numbers, fractions, and decimals.
-Meanings of fractions, decimals, and percents.
-Translations of verbal problems into mathematical statements.
-Rounding, approximation, and numerical estimation.
-Computation with positive integral exponents and square roots of perfect squares.
-Computation of perimeters, areas, and volumes.
-Use of the metric system.
+Computations with whole numbers, fractions and decimals; meanings of fractions, decimals and percents; translations of verbal problems into mathematical statements; rounding, approximation and numerical estimation; use of basic arithmetic properties, graphs and tables; computation with positive integral exponents and square roots of perfect squares; computation of perimeters, areas and volumes; operations with signed numbers.
 Non Degree Applicable.